teslamate-org/teslamate/README.md

 **Alternatively** / additionally, you can experiment with the sleep settings.
 Some cars, especially Model 3, seem to handle a `Time to Try Sleeping` value of 12 min just fine.
 Doing so reduces the likelihood of potential data gaps.
-Just keep an eye on your car afterwards to see if if still goes info sleep mode.
+Just keep an eye on your car afterwards to see if it still goes into sleep mode.

 ##### Available Commands